UweTrottmann/tmdb-java/README.md

 For contributors and changes also see the Git history.

-Do not just copy, make it better.
+Don't just copy, make it better.